 Secondly, this tour bus accident will add to the statistics regarding large truck and bus accidents that occur across the United States.
 According to the Federal Motor Carrier Safety Administration, or FMCSA, approximately 130,000 people are injured in large truck and bus accidents every year and more than 4,000 people are killed.
 These numbers have dropped over the past 20 years, but that still equates to nearly 11 people losing their lives every day in these collisions.

 The aftermaths of these tour bus accidents are always extremely complicated.
 Investigations take time, people who are injured or killed are often from faraway places and those who have been affected rarely know what to do in order to protect their legal rights.
 That’s why people who are forced into this type of a terrible situation need to obtain the help of a bus accident lawyer as soon as possible.
-If you have been injured or you have lost someone you love in a tour bus crash, contact Gomez Trial Attorneys as soon as possible to schedule a free initial consultation.
+If you have been injured or you have lost someone you love in a tour bus crash, contact The Gomez Law Firm as soon as possible to schedule a free initial consultation.

 Posted in: Motor Vehicle Accidents, Wrongful Death